Explain the Death of a Parent to a Small Child

 You are treading on thin ice here.
 You can either make or break the child if you rush in and haphazardly inform the child of his or her parent's death.
 Now if you're the remaining parent, you may also be suffering on your own; do not let this seep into your conversation with your child.

-- 1Know where to start.Think through the whole situation and the circumstances that LED to the death of a parent.
+- 1Think through the whole situation and the circumstances that LED to the death of a parent.
 You WILL NOT say in detail all the things which the parent suffered to the child.
 Pick your words and do not incorporate morbid words when you speak to the child.
-Words like torture, corpse, graveyard, blood, etc., are definite no-nos.Advertisement
+Words like torture, corpse, graveyard, blood, etc., are definite no-nos.Know where to start.Advertisement

-- 2Be honest.You must be honest with the child, and do not discourage them when they ask questions, although you may not have answers to most of them.
-If you don't know the answer to a particular question, like "Is mommy in heaven now?", then just say so, and say it mildly to her.Advertisement
+- 2You must be honest with the child, and do not discourage them when they ask questions, although you may not have answers to most of them.
+If you don't know the answer to a particular question, like "Is mommy in heaven now?", then just say so, and say it mildly to her.Be honest.Advertisement

 - 1Kids under the age of 6 view the world very literally.Advertisement